 1. Barbell Bench Press

-A study has shown that the barbell bench press stimulates higher chest muscle activation than the dumbbell fly and suggests including it in the strength training program.1 A Comparison of Muscle Activation between Barbell Bench Press and Dumbbell Flyes in Resistance-Trained Males – Journal of Sports Science and Medicine
+A study has shown that the barbell bench press stimulates higher chest muscle activation than the dumbbell fly and suggests including it in the strength training program for muscle growth.1 A Comparison of Muscle Activation between Barbell Bench Press and Dumbbell Flyes in Resistance-Trained Males – Journal of Sports Science and Medicine

 How to:

-- Grab the bar firmly with your hands are two times wider than hip-width apart.
+- Grab the bar firmly with your hands two times wider than hip-width apart.

 - Keep your arms straight above your chest.
 That’s the starting position.